timcooper314/dbt-climb-ascents/README.md

-# Climbs
+# DBT Climbs Project
-A sample project using dbt on postgres for Climbing data.
+A sample project using dbt on Athena for Climbing data.

-# DB (with Postgres)
+# DB
-Spin up the Postgres database using the spin_up_postgres.sh script.

 To load seed data into tables:
 `dbt seed`